-ePPOC Minimum dataset
+ePPOC minimum dataset

-Services participating in ePPOC collect a required minimum set of data about their patients and the services they provide.
+Paediatric services participating in ePPOC collect a required minimum set of data about their patients, parents/carers and the services they provide.
 Ensuring that all services collect this information allows standardisation of analysis and reporting, and meaningful comparisons between services.

-This minimum dataset includes a broad range of assessment tools and data items that have been selected to encompass the multidimensional nature of chronic pain.
+The minimum dataset includes a broad range of assessment tools and data items that have been selected to encompass the multidimensional nature of chronic pain.
 They include assessment of pain, physical function and psychological domains.
-The measures were chosen following wide consultation to ensure they were clinically useful, consistent with information already collected in Australasian pain management services and, as much as possible, would not impose unreasonable burden on patients and staff.
+The measures were chosen following wide consultation to ensure they were clinically useful, consistent with information already collected in Australasian paediatric pain management services and, as much as possible, would not impose unreasonable burden on patients, parents/carers and staff.